 - From 8th April 2019: charge area covers congestion charge zone (above)

-- From 25th October 2021: charge area extended to cover area within North/South Circulars.
+- From 25th October 2021: charge area extended to cover the area within North/South Circulars.

 - Operates 24-7